 distinguished career, Robert served as Treasurer and

 Canon Residentiary of Wells Cathedral.
 Details of his boyhood are provided by his mother's diary which is held at New College, Oxford.

 The Ansford family descends from the Revd Heighes Woodforde (1664-1724) who was Robert's half-brother, Samuel Woodforde's eldest son from his first wife, Alice Beale.
-His son, also Revd Samuel Woodforde (1695-1771) became the Rector of Ansford in Somerset.
+His son, the Revd Samuel Woodforde (1695-1771) became the rector of Ansford in Somerset.

 His brother, Revd John Woodforde, was rector of the nearby parish of Curry, and a nephew, Revd Francis Woodforde (1748-1836), son of Thomas Woodforde (1707-1800) also became rector of Ansford.

-The Revd Samuel Woodforde's eldest Son, also named Heighes Woodforde (1726-1789), became an attorney in Ansford.
+The Revd Samuel Woodforde's eldest Son, also named Heighes Woodforde (1726-1789), was an attorney in Ansford.
 Samuel's second son, Revd James Woodforde, was the distinguished diarist.

 Woodforde's eldest son was William Woodforde, `Nephew